 Qualification obtained: English Language and English Literature will be taught together as a unified course in Year 10 and Year 11.
 However they count as two separate GCSEs.
-Grades available: 9-1

 Exam Board and Specification: AQA English Language; AQA English Literature

 On the course you will: